s-lasch/hvac-website/exampleSite/content/appliances/zoning.md

 Zoning systems are especially beneficial in larger homes, multi-story buildings, offices, and commercial spaces where the heating and cooling needs can vary significantly from one area to another.

-We offer the Arzel brand for HVAC zoning ventilation systems.
+We offer the [Arzel](https://www.arzelzoning.com/products/) brand for HVAC zoning systems.
 Zoning systems divide a building or home into different zones, each with its own independent temperature control.
 This allows for more precise and customized climate control in different areas or rooms, rather than having a single, uniform temperature throughout the entire space.

 Benefits of a zoning system for HVAC include: